Mascoma Corporation

 Mascoma Corporation was a U.S. biofuel company founded to produce cellulosic ethanol made from wood and switchgrass.
-Headquartered in Lebanon, New Hampshire, the company was founded in 2005 by Robert Johnsen (CEO), Lee Lynd and Charles Wyman, two professors from Dartmouth College.
+Headquartered in Lebanon, New Hampshire, the company was founded in 2005 by Robert Johnson (CEO), Lee Lynd and Charles Wyman, two professors from Dartmouth College.
 The company was named after Mascoma Lake, which is near Lebanon.
 In November 2014, the yeast-related business assets including the Mascoma name were purchased by Lallemand, Inc. of Montreal, Canada.
 The R&D facility in Lebanon, NH was renamed Mascoma LLC which is now a subsidiary of Lallemand.
 The remaining business assets of the former Mascoma Corp. including the thermophilic bacteria technology, pilot plant in Rome, NY, and former headquarters in Waltham, MA were renamed Enchi Corporation.

 Start-up

 The company was first financed by Flagship Ventures and Khosla Ventures in 2006.
 Also in 2006, the company raised attracted additional attention with two private financing rounds led by General Catalyst Partners that raised $34 million and through its acquisition of Celsys BioFuels Inc. of Indianapolis.
 Also in 2007, it received a US$14.8 million grant from two government agencies—the New York State Department of Agriculture and Markets and the New York State Energy Research and Development Authority—for the creation of a plant in Rochester, New York, that would demonstrate the biomass-to-ethanol process.